athos/sweet-array/README.md

     c))
 ```

-Knowing where to put type hints requires an extensive understanding of how the Clojure
+Knowing why and where to put type hints requires an extensive understanding of
-compiler works and how array manipulation functions are implemented.
+how the Clojure compiler works and how array functions are implemented.
-Roughly speaking, however, Clojure's array functions are not very good at handling
+But roughly speaking, Clojure's array functions are not very good at handling
-multidemensional arrays (This issue has been reported as
+multi-demensional arrays (This issue has been reported as
 [CLJ-1289](https://clojure.atlassian.net/browse/CLJ-1289)).

 Using `sweet-array`, you can write code that is almost as concise as how you would